 By Robert L. Nardi

-The NABOR® January 2018 Market Report provides comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
-The NABOR® January 2018 sales statistics are presented in chart format ( CLICK HERE ) which would assist you with getting more detailed information.
+The NABOR® September 2019 Market Reports provide comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
+NABOR® sales statistics are presented in chart format ( CLICK HERE ).

 What does this all mean?